 There is a ‘Membership Resource’ section – this allows you to upload files, like worksheets or extra resources, for your students.
 Again, this is a great way to keep students engaged and to give them another way to connect with your lessons.

-One of the interesting features that Thinkific offers is the website builder.
-It allows you to easily create a website for your course and is great for creating a cohesive brand identity – if you want to look professional, Thinkific could be great for you.
+One of the interesting features that Thinkific offers is the site builder.
+It allows you to easily create a website for your course and is great for creating a cohesive brand identity – if you want to look professional, the Thinkific platform could be great for you.

-The ‘theme settings’ section allows you to change the general look of your page.
+The ‘website theme settings’ section allows you to change the general look of your page.